-In 2016, Hebrew Rehabilitation Center (HRC), an affiliate of Harvard Medical School, updated its Community Health Needs Assessment (CHNA).
-Founded with the promise to honor our elders, for 113 years we have served seniors’ health care needs in several neighborhoods within the city of Boston, and more recently, in the towns of Brookline, Canton, Dedham, Needham, Newton, Randolph and Westwood.
+In 2019, Hebrew Rehabilitation Center (HRC), an affiliate of Harvard Medical School, updated its Community Health Needs Assessment (CHNA).
+Founded in 1903 with the promise to honor our elders, we have served seniors’ health care needs in several neighborhoods within the city of Boston, and more recently, in the towns of Brookline, Dedham, Needham, Newton, Wellesley, Weston, and Westwood.
 As a chronic care hospital that primarily serves a community of seniors, it is always our priority to keep seniors healthy and safe in their homes for as long as possible.
 From flu clinics to caregiver training sessions, we put a lot of emphasis on educating seniors and their loved ones on the necessary steps and care needed to remain independent.

 In response to these findings, HRC developed an implementation plan documenting goals, our current services, and our action plan and timeline.
 We thank members of the HRC community for their helpful guidance and input in compiling this 2019 CHNA.

 We invite you to review our 2016 Community Health Needs Assessment and our 2013 Community Health Needs Assessment.
 Become involved in aspects that are mutually rewarding to your organization and its goals.